-- a) Check air pressure in tires; 13 psi/drive, 13 psi/ pneumatic casters.
+- a) Check air pressure in tires; 13 psi/drive, 13 psi/pneumatic casters.
 A more uniform cutting height may be obtained with higher tire pressure on rough terrain.
 A lower tire pressure provides more flotation.
-Higher pressures in front casters may cause them to shimmy on hard surfaces. - b) Check deck support chains.

-- c) Check deck leveling (See Adjustments Section 5.2.2.)
-Note: The front of the mower deck will be approximately 1/4"lower than the back of the mower deck. - d) Check blades tip to tip for straightness (they should be within 3/16" or one blade width from being in line.)
+Higher pressures in front casters may cause them to shimmy on hard surfaces. - b) Check deck support chains. - Check deck leveling (See Adjustments Section 5.2.2.)
+Note: The front of the mower deck will be approximately 1/4" (6.4 mm) lower than the back of the mower deck.
+This is the "rake" of the deck. - d) Check blades tip to tip for straightness (they should be within 3/16" (4.8 mm) or one blade width from being in line.)